Famous people from North East England of the past and present

 King of Northumbria

-Early Christian King of Northumbria and Bretwalda or ‘overking’ of the Anglo-Saxon kingdoms.
+Early Christian King of Northumbria and Bretwalda (broad-ruler) or ‘overking’ of the Anglo-Saxon kingdoms.
 Also a saint, Edwin employed the Roman missionary Paulinus to convert his kingdom to Christianity.
 Paulinus baptised many Northumbrians during the conversion with once such baptism event taking place in the River Glen in north Northumberland not far from the Northumbrian Royal Palace of Yeavering.
 Edwin was from Deira, the southern portion of Northumbria and succeeded the Bernician, Aethelfrith (a pagan from the northern part of the Kingdom) as king.
-The village of Coniscliffe on the banks of the River Tees near Darlington has a name meaning ‘King’s Cliff’ and an ancient church dedicated to Edwin overlooking the river that probably formed the dividing line between Bernicia and Deira.
+The village of Coniscliffe on the banks of the River Tees near Darlington has a name meaning ‘King’s Cliff’ and the ancient church dedicated to Edwin overlooking the river there was probably on the dividing line between Bernicia and Deira.
 Coniscliffe may have been a royal centre associated with the king.
 Aethelfrith’s son, Oswald fled into exile during Edwin’s reign.
-Edwin was defeated and killed in batlle at Hatfield near Doncaster fighting against Penda of Mercia who had formed an alliance with the north Welsh king, Cadwallon of Gwynedd.
+Edwin was defeated and killed in battle at Hatfield near Doncaster fighting against Penda of Mercia who had formed an alliance with the north Welsh king, Cadwallon of Gwynedd.

 Sir George Elliot